Azores: Overpopulation and emigration

-In the late 16th century, the Azores and Madeira began to face problems of overpopulation.
+In the late 19th century, the Azores and Madeira began to face problems of overpopulation.
 Responding to the consequent economic problems, some people of the Azores began to emigrate to the United States, Canada and Brazil.

-In 1902 the Dominion Line began operating a Mediterranean passenger service between Boston and Italy via Gibraltar and the Azores, with an established port of call at Sao Miguel.
+In 1902 the Dominion Line began operating a Mediterranean passenger service between Boston and Italy via Gibraltar and the Azores, with an established port of call at São Miguel.
 In 1904 the service was taken over by the White Star Line.
 Four ships formerly owned by Dominion were renamed and put into service under White Star, named Canopic, Romanic, Cretic and Republic, the last of which is best known for its 1909 sinking off the New England coast.
 Canopic and Romanic provided regular service to Boston, while Cretic and Republic operated on the service to both New York and Boston throughout their careers.
 By the time the service ended in 1921, these four ships had transported an estimated total of 58,000 Azorean Portuguese to the United States.